MadMowgli/Navigation_Project/README.md

 - The `Results` class serves as a data wrapper, containing the performance measurements (as a WatchDog object) as well as the shortest path from the respective algorithm.
   - The iNode interface explained above enabled us to use the Node representation of each algorithm, but still make it return a Results object containing the shortest Path (composed of Node objects of the respective algorithm) and the performance timer for each algorithm execution.

+### Results Depth First

+TODO

+### Results Breadth First

+TODO

+### Results Best First

+TODO

+### Results A*

+TODO

 ## Phase 3: New or adapted algorithm
+- We decided to implement Dijkstra's algorithm for the final phase of the project.
+Similar to the other algorithms in Phase 2, we followed a systematic approach.
+We created a method within the Loader Class specifically tailored to load the dataset required for the Dijkstra algorithm.
+- All the testing procedures and inquiries conducted in Phase 2 were replicated using this newly implemented algorithm.

+### Results Dijkstra's algorithm

+TODO